nkoep/nkoep.net/posts/adaboost-regressor.md

 [^adaboost-classification]: Note that this mainly applies to AdaBoost for regression.
-  In the case of (binary) classification, the prediction step is very natural.
+  In the case of classification, the prediction step is rather natural.
   In short, every member in the ensemble has a nonnegative weight associated with it, which are determined during training.
-  To classify a new sample, each estimator in the ensemble makes a prediction, splitting the ensemble into those predicting one class and those predicting the other.
+  To classify a new sample, each estimator in the ensemble makes a prediction, splitting the ensemble into distinct subsets of estimators for each individual class.
-  Instead of simply selecting the class with the most votes, an AdaBoost binary classifier predicts the class with the highest estimator weight sum of the respective class.
+  Instead of simply selecting the class with most votes, AdaBoost selects the class with the highest sum of associated estimator weights.
   In other words, AdaBoost for classification forms its predictions based on a simple weighted average of vote counts.